-The mammalian ovary provides not only eggs for reproduction, but also female hormones, which are important for women’s health.
-However, many pathological processes take place in the ovary causing infertility, subfertility and diseases such as premature ovarian failure, polycystic ovary syndrome and ovarian cancer.
-Our long-term goal is to identify the intra-ovary signals and molecules that contribute to the physiological and pathological changes in the ovary so that novel diagnostic or therapeutic methods can be developed to improve women’s health.
+Ovaries provides not only eggs for reproduction, but also female hormones for normal physiological action.
+Under certain circumstances, pathological processes also take place in the mammalian ovary causing infertility, sub-fertility or diseases such as ovarian cancer.
+Research in my laboratory focus on identification of the intra-ovary signals and molecules that contribute to the physiological and pathological changes in the ovary so that novel diagnostic or therapeutic methods can be developed to improve woman’s health.

 Cheng Wang, PhD